ShaikYaseenBasha578/Realtime-Voice-AI-System/README.md

 ## Project Status

-Active — built as a proof-of-concept for real-time voice-controlled gameplay.
+No longer actively maintained — built as a proof-of-concept for real-time voice-controlled gameplay.